 January 23, 1849: Geneva College in New York granted a medical degree to Elizabeth Blackwell.
-She became the first female officially recognized as a physician in U.S. history.
+She became the first female officially recognized as a physician in U.S. history. (see June 21, 1851

 January 23, 1997: born in what was then Czechoslova, American diplomat Madeleine Korbel Albright was sworn in as the first female U.S. Secretary of State.
-With this appointment, she became the highest-ranking woman in the United States government.
-January 23, 2013: Defense Secretary Leon E. Panetta lifted the military’s ban on women in combat, which opened up hundreds of thousands of additional front-line jobs to them.
+With this appointment, she became the highest-ranking woman in the United States government. (next Feminism see June 21, 1997)

 January 23, 1907: Charles Curtis, of Kansas, began serving in the US Senate.
 He was the first American Indian to become a U.S. Senator.
-He resigned in March of 1929 to become U.S. President Herbert Hoover’s Vice President.
+He resigned in March of 1929 to become U.S. President Herbert Hoover’s Vice President. (see January 29, 1908)